 WHAT IF I CHANGE MY MIND ABOUT A

 If you ask for a hearing and later decide you don't want it, you can withdraw your request.
-If you decide to withdraw your request, please notify Anchorage Driver Licensing, in writing, as soon as possible.
+If you decide to withdraw your request, please notify Anchorage Driver Services, in writing, as soon as possible.
 Once your written request to cancel the hearing is received, the suspension of your license begins.

 WHAT IF I DON'T SHOW UP FOR MY HEARING?

 If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the suspension will go into effect.